 NADOI Honorary Life Member #119 C/N

 Charlotte’s involvement with dogs began very early in her life.
-The below photo is of Charlotte at age two.
 While many of our members were not fortunate enough to have met Charlotte in person, her willingness to share her knowledge and expertise through her involvement in NADOI has benefited us all.
 Many members commented on how they looked forward to each issue of FORWARD where they would read Charlotte’s column first.
 Charlotte’s rapport with both her students and their dogs shines in every column.
 Several members have memories of interacting with Charlotte at NADOI Annual Meetings or on various committees.
 She was seen as “well informed, opinionated and most often right!”
 Chris McKelvey remembers Charlotte teaching her how to gamble during a riverboat night while both were in St. Louis at a NADOI conference.

 Charlotte ran Brandy Lane D.T.S in New Jersey for many years.
 During this period of time Charlotte became the mentor and teacher of long-time NADOI member Nancy Brayton.
 Nancy recalls that Charlotte was using food in training long before anyone else and people would laugh at her.
 It worked though, as under Charlotte’s tutelage, Nancy put OTCHs on two shepherds and had the first OTCH MACH in the country.
 When Charlotte tired of the New Jersey winters and moved to Ft.
 Myers, Florida, she turned Brandy Lane D.T.S. over to Nancy.